 It is a teaching of Moses that every believer has an angel to guide him as a teacher and a Shepard” (St Basil); and Christ says of ‘the little ones’ that their angel’s in heaven always behold the face of the Father.
 In Zoroastrian belief, the soul after death meets a beautiful maiden who announces, “I am none other than thine own personal conscience.
 Thou has loved me in this form of sublimity, goodness, and beauty in which I now appear unto thee.”
 At the time of his ordination, a Taoist master is assigned a guardian spirit, called a pen-ming, which acts as a special liaison official to present the priest’s documents to the lords of the cosmos.
 Some authors (including Philo) believe that each soul possesses a good and a bad angel, who contend throughout life for its possession.
 (Wilson, 1994, p.
 73)

 Whether it manifests as a guardian spirit, ancestor, familiar or part of the soul, the Angel is a persistent archetype within many civilizations.
-Due to the limited scope of this paper, and in the interest of focus, current study is limited to the Western manifestations of the Angel: Daimon, Genius, and Guardian Angel.
+Due to the limited scope of this article, and in the interest of focus, current study is limited to the Western manifestations of the Angel: Daimon, Genius, and Guardian Angel.

 The Angel is an archetype with profound power, and tremendous import for the psyche.
 It is a messenger of the soul’s calling, and an archetype that guides the individuation process.
-This paper examines its origin and teleos as they occur through the ages and in modern everyday life.
+This article examines its origin and teleos as they occur through the ages and in modern everyday life.
 Its mysterious message is highlighted by pointing to an archetypal essence that indicates a personal message for each and every person.

 As an archetype, the Angel belongs to the portion of the psyche Jung called the objective unconscious.
 Archetypes are psychoid factors (Storr, 1983, p.
 26), meaning that they can manifest on the physical and mental levels, and can be experienced in synchronicities.
 The unconscious is the timeless place where the archetypes exists, uniting one, in the symbolic life, with the ancients.